mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/topics/forms.md

 # Using a custom template

-//Required Silverstripe 2.3 for some displayed functionality//
+*Required Silverstripe 2.3 for some displayed functionality*

 You can use a custom form template to render with, instead of *Form.ss*